 Bulgaria, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Romania, Slovakia

-- Graduating postgraduate students can begin traineeships from 1 October after finishing their course, and must be finished by 31 August the following year
+- Graduating undergraduate and postgraduate students can begin traineeships from 1 September after finishing their course, and must be finished by 31 August the following year.

 Finding a placement for traineeship